up button arrow

 What Does Landlord Insurance Typically Exclude?

-Do I Need Landlord Insurance if I Have Short Term Rental Coverage?
+Do I Need Landlord Insurance If I Have Short Term Rental Coverage?

 Short-term rental insurance provides coverage for properties and liabilities on a property rented out for a short period (usually less than a year).
 If you operate with a house subletting service, you may not need landlord insurance unless your property is rented out for long-term (over a year).
 Contact a Texas-licensed insurance agent for professional advice on landlord insurance as it relates to your needs.